-How To Practice For Maximum Guitar Speed - Part 4: Avoiding Common Mistakes In Learning To Play Guitar Fast
+How To Practice For Maximum Guitar Speed - Part 4: Avoiding Common Mistakes In Learning To Increase Guitar Speed

 by Tom Hess